kingreza/theswiftbook/README.md

 GitHub already gives us many of the tools that we need:

--   Ability to write rich text, in MarkDown
+-   Ability to write rich text, in Markdown
 -   The ability for readers to raise issues through the built-in issue tracking system
 -   Pull requests, allowing contributors provide new/updated content
 -   Releases, which will allow us to release official updates of this book, every now and then